blainekwilson/open-http-diagnostics/specification/common-access-log.md

 ## Query string guidance

 Query strings may contain secrets, tokens, or personal information.
 Implementations should avoid logging raw query strings unless explicitly configured by the infrastructure owner.
+If you need to log this information then it should be masked using OHD Level 3 logging.

 ## Header guidance

 Sensitive request headers such as `Authorization`, `Cookie`, and security tokens must not be logged by default.
+If you need to log this information then it should be masked using OHD Level 3 logging.